perforce/helix-authentication-extension/docs/Administrator-Guide.md

 To test the extension with a limited set of users, prior to enabling SSO for all users, you can set the `sso-users` or `sso-groups` configuration settings, as described in the [Testing](#testing) section below.
 With either of these settings in place, only users that are listed in `sso-users`, or are a member of one of the groups listed in `sso-groups`, will be authenticated using the extension.
 Once the proper functioning of the extension has been established, you can then clear these settings to enable SSO for all users.

+Basic preliminary testing of the extension is also possible using `p4 extension --run` which is described in the [Testing](#testing) section below.

 ### Excluding some users from SSO

 See the section below titled [Allowing for non-SSO Users](#allowing-for-non-sso-users) for details.
 It is **recommended** to have at least one administrative user named among the non-SSO users.
 Administrative users should be using a database password to avoid being locked out in the event that the SSO mechanism is not operational (for instance, the identity provider is temporarily inaccessible).